crf8472/libarcsdec/doc/MAINPAGE.md

-\mainpage libarcsdec - A library with audio decoder and TOC parser adapters for libarcs
+\mainpage libarcsdec - A library with audio decoder and TOC parser adapters for libarcstk

 Home: https://codeberg.org/tristero/libarcsdec